trueos/pcbsd/src-qt5/docs/advanced.rst

 * a wizard (described in this section) is provided during installation to configure the server for first use

-.. note:: This section describes how to install a command-line only server using the PC-BSD® graphical installer.
+.. note:: this section describes how to install a command-line only server using the PC-BSD® graphical installer.
 Alternately, you can also install a server
    :ref:`Using the TrueOS® CD` or :ref:`Using the Text Installer`.

 To perform a server installation, start the PC-BSD® installer as usual.
 When you get to the :ref:`System Selection Screen` of the installer, select "Server